 These findings make it clear that the Michael Ocasio placement was not a rare occurrence, despite its clear dangers.
 Because the loophole allowing such occurrences stems merely from the fact that kindergarten and pre-kindergarten programs are not explicitly included in the legal descriptions of schools, it is a relatively easy one to fix.
-To this end, Senator Klein has sponsored Senate bill S. 1520 to alter the definition of school grounds in the Penal and Executive Laws to explicitly include kindergarten and pre-kindergarten programs, thereby ensuring that all preschool programs are equally protected under the law.
+To this end, Senator Klein and Senator Carlucci have sponsored Senate bill S. 1520 to alter the definition of school grounds in the Penal and Executive Laws to explicitly include kindergarten and pre-kindergarten programs, thereby ensuring that all preschool programs are equally protected under the law.
 The provisions of this bill also have broad bipartisan support as the bill passed unanimously in the Senate in 2014 (S.7868).
+On February 26, 2015, this bill again passed the New York State Senate by a vote of 54-0.

-Several other important bills relating to the sex offender registry and aimed at the protection of children were passed by the Senate under the Leadership of Senator Skelos and Senator Klein in 2014 but did not pass the Assembly.
+Several other important bills relating to the sex offender registry and aimed at the protection of children were passed by the Senate under the Leadership of Senator Skelos and Senator Klein in 2014 and again on February 26, 2015.

-A bill (S. 2269) sponsored by Senator Martin Golden preventing convicted Level 1, 2, or 3 sex offenders from residing within 1000 feet of a building used exclusively as an elementary or high school has passed in the Senate twice already but was not voted on in the Assembly.
-Further, a bill sponsored this year by Senator Robert Ortt (S. 2981) clarifying the definition of residence in the SORA, overwhelmingly passed the Senate in 2014.
-Yet another proposal that overwhelmingly passed the Senate in 2014 is Senator Andrew Lanza's bill (S. 3811), which would require that in addition to disclosure to the public of a convicted registered sex offender's residence, that they also disclose where they are working in their community.
-The Senate passed twice overwhelmingly a bill that expands the definition of an institution for the care and treatment of children under age 18 to clearly include day care centers, which is carried now by Senator James Seward (S. 3926).
+- A bill (S. 2269) sponsored by Senator Martin Golden preventing convicted Level 1, 2, or 3 sex offenders from residing within 1000 feet of a building used exclusively as an elementary or high school; - A bill sponsored this year by Senator Robert Ortt (S. 2981) clarifying the definition of residence in the SORA; - Senator Andrew Lanza's bill (S. 3811), which would require that in addition to disclosure to the public of a convicted registered sex offender's residence, that they also disclose where they are working in their community; - Senator James Seward's Bill (S.3926) which expands the definition of an institution for the care and treatment of children under age 18 to clearly include day care centers.